DIY Unicorn Glitter Sensory Bottle for Preschoolers

 This DIY Unicorn Glitter Sensory Bottle for Preschoolers puts a magical spin on sensory activities for kids.
 Learn how to make a sensory bottle, then adapt it any way you would like!
 Keep it all magic, with unicorns only, or add numbers and/or letters to focus on a skill.
 Perhaps the best thing about a homemade sensory bottle is that it will last throughout the theme and long into the next!

-Unicorn DIY sensory bottle for kids.
+unicorn diy sensory bottle for kids.

 Learning About Sensory Activities for Preschoolers: